Armandpl/GrowOnline-Java/README.md

 `make`

-`sudo ./loldht`
+Make sure you can read data from the probe by typing `sudo ./loldht`

-Install jsvc, it will let our java program act as a deamon:
-`sudo apt-get install jsvc`
+Finally, install jsvc, it will let our java program act as a deamon `sudo apt-get install jsvc`

+#### The Web Interface
+Now that your raspberry pi is set and all the dependencies installed,